sunpochin/CarND-Behavioral-Cloning-P3/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/O4reOzBoT5M/0.jpg)](https://www.youtube.com/watch?v=O4reOzBoT5M)

-I started with LeNet-5 model from previous lab, it doesn't work.
+I use default udacity training set, started with LeNet-5 architecture and the nvidia one mentioned from previous lessons, both didn't work.
-Then I

-I use a modified network architecture nvidia used for their self driving car, which added some dropouts.
+Then I tried tuning with various techniques learned from the class forum, including:
+1. Cropping the images.
+2. Resizing the images.
+3. Normalizing the images.
+4. Flippping 50 percent of the images horizontally.
+5. Adding dropouts to avoid over fitting.
+6. Remove 99% of steering == 0 datas.
+Finally I got a working model.

 # Rubric points
 Here I will consider the rubric points individually and describe how I addressed each point in my implementation.